elposs10/AngularTest_TCC/README.md

 # TccPersonsMgmtApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
+## Packages installing

+Run `npm install` to install all the needed packages for this project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Server starting

+Run `npx json-server --watch .\server\persons.json` to start the server with mock data.

 ## Code scaffolding